-You can also search for specific route patterns/hunt lists by entering part of the name of the route pattern(s)/hunt list(s) in the Route Patterns/Hunt Pilots box in the column on the left side of the window.
+Note You can also search for specific route patterns/hunt lists by entering part of the name of the route pattern(s)/hunt list(s) in the Route Patterns/Hunt Pilots box in the column on the left side of the window.
 CAR searches for the route pattern(s)/hunt list(s) that matches the search string.

-Step 5 Choose a route pattern/hunt list from the list.

-The route and line groups for this route pattern/hunt list display in the List of Route/Line Groups box.

-The List of Route/Line Groups box will display up to 200 route groups.
+Step 5 Choos se a route pattern/hunt list from the list.
+The ro bute and line groups for this route pattern/hunt list display in the List of Route/Line Groups box.
+Note The List of Route/Line Groups box will display up to 200 route groups.
 Step 6 In the List of Route/Line Groups box, choose the route/line groups that you want to include in the report.

-You can generate a report for up to five route/line groups at a time.

-- Step 7 To move the chosen gateway to the list of Selected Route/Line Groups box, click the down arrow. - The route/line groups that you chose display in the Selected Route Groups box. - Step 8 If you chose Generate New Report, enter the date range of the period for which you want to see call information.
+Note You can generate a report for up to five route/line groups at a time.
+Step 7 To mo ove the chosen gateway to the list of Selected Route/Line Groups box, click the down arrow.
+The ro oute/line groups that you chose display in the Selected Route Groups box.
+Step 8 • chose Generate New Report, enter the date range of the period for which you want to see call nation.
+Note Ensure the date and time range does not exceed one month.

-- If you want the report in CSV format, choose CSV (comma separated value) in the Report Format area.
-Step 9 If you want the report in PDF format, choose PDF (portable document format) in the Report Format area. - Step 10 Click the View Report button.
+Step 9 If you want the report in CSV format, choose CSV (comma separated value) in the Report Format area.
+If you want the report in PDF format, choose PDF (portable document format) in the Report Format area.

+Step 10 Click the View Report button.